ArdaOngun21/concrete-crack-detection-cnn/README.md

 ## Project Overview

-This project is developed for the Machine Learning course Phase 2 submission.
+This project is developed for the Machine Learning course.
 The goal is to build a CNN based image classification system that detects whether a concrete surface image contains a visible crack or not.

 The project uses a public image dataset and compares a custom CNN model with a transfer learning model based on MobileNetV2.
 The implementation includes dataset loading, preprocessing, data augmentation, model training, evaluation, confusion matrices, classification reports, model comparison, and Grad CAM explainability.